Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Dualizability of the unit inclusion

 \subsubsection{Previous dualizability results}

-We will define in Definition \ref{defAF} the 1-morphism $\AA_\eta: Vect_k \to \VV$ induced by the unit inclusion in a braided tensor category $\VV$.
+We will define in Definition \ref{defAF} the 1-morphism $\AA_\eta: \Vect_\FK \to \VV$ induced by the unit inclusion in a braided tensor category $\VV$.
 It is $\VV$ as a monoidal category with obvious actions.
-We recall known results about its dualizability: \begin{myth} Every 1-morphism, in particular $\AA_\eta$, is 1-dualizable in $BrTens$.\\ $\AA_\eta$ is 2-dualizable as soon as $\VV$ is cp-rigid, and 3-dualizable as soon as $\VV$ is fusion. \end{myth} \begin{myproof} Indeed, any 1-morphism is 1-dualizable in a higher Morita category $Alg_2(\SS)$ \cite[Proposition 4.14 or Theorem 5.1]{GS}.\\ If $\VV$ is cp-rigid, all $Vect_k$, $\VV$ and $\AA_\eta$ are cp-rigid ($\AA_\eta$ is $\VV$ as a monoidal category).
-Therefore $\AA_\eta$ lies in the 4-subcategory $RigidBrTens \subset BrTens$ \cite[Definition-Proposition 4.7]{BJS} in which every 1-morphism is 2-dualizable \cite[Theorem 5.16]{BJS}. \\ If $\VV$ is fusion, all $Vect_k$, $\VV$ and $\AA_\eta$ are fusion.
-Therefore $\AA_\eta$ lies in the 4-subcategory $BrFus \subset BrTens$ \cite[Definition-Proposition 4.8]{BJS} in which every 1-morphism is 3-dualizable \cite[Theorem 5.21]{BJS}. \end{myproof}
+Let us recall previously known results about its dualizability.
+The following is \cite[Theorem 5.1]{GS}, \cite[Theorem 5.16]{BJS} and \cite[Theorem 5.21]{BJS} respectively. \begin{myth} The 1-morphism $\AA_\eta$ is always 1-dualizable.
+It is 2-dualizable as soon as $\VV$ is cp-rigid, and 3-dualizable as soon as $\VV$ is fusion. \end{myth} Note that the requirement fusion can easily be relaxed to rigid finite semisimple, without the assumption that the unit is simple, see the proof of Theorem \ref{thmFTplus1}.